SilasX/QuineRelayFiles/README.md

 ## Additional execution information

 I ran this on Linux Mint 12.
 Here are the steps beyond those shown in the link above that I had to follow to get this working.
+They are reflected in my `generate_quine_relay.sh` file, which comments out the lines that didn't work for me in User:Mame's README, and adds the lines I ended up using to get it to work.

 ### Capitalization issues ###